ryans314/FocusReader/context/design/concepts/syncs/verification-syncs.md/steps/file.80592058.md

       { library },
     );

+    // FIX: The filter now correctly checks for the existence of the library object,
-    return frames
+    // and the map accesses its properties directly. return frames
       .filter(($) => $[library]) // Check if the library object was found and bound .map(($) => {